Rule-Based Dimensions

 Billing Center Support

 Rule-based dimensions are powerful for slicing data across multiple dimensions.
 They can be used instead of billing centers.
-However, Billing Centers are still useful when you need to restrict or permit access to different sets of cost data.
+However, billing centers are still useful when you need to restrict or permit access to different sets of cost data.

 Rule-based dimensions provide the potential for more flexibility and granularity compared to billing center allocations.